DefElement: an encyclopedia of finite element definitions: Defining finite elements

 \begin{assumption} Let $\subentity$ be a sub-entity of $\refel$, let $g:E\to E$ be an affine bijection, and $\mathcal{F}_g$ be the push forward corresponding to $g$.
 If $\phi_a,\dots,\phi_b$ are the basis functions associated with the sub-entity $\subentity$, then

 where $|_{\subentity}$ denotes the restriction of a function to the sub-entity $\subentity$. \end{assumption}

 This assumption allows neighbouring cells to be attached in any orientation, as any map that corresponds to a rotation or reflection of a sub-entity is affine and a bijection \cite[lemma 20.6, exercise 20.1]{ern-guermond}, and so \cref{a:orientation} tells us that the space that needs to be continuous between cells is not affected by rotating or reflecting a sub-entity.
-Note, however, that in an implementation of finite elements some allowances for differences in the orientation of neighbouring cells need to be made \cite{2022-dofs}.
+Note, however, that the differences in the orientation of neighbouring cells must be taken into account in implementations of finite elements on unordered meshes \cite{2022-dofs}.

-In software implementations, it is common to compute basis functions by first computing the dual matrix
+In software implementations, it is common to compute basis functions by first computing the dual matrix \cite[section 2.2]{FIAT}

 where $\{p_0,\dots,p_{n-1}\}$ is any basis of $\polyspace$ (often chosen to be an orthogonal basis).
 Multiplying by the vector of basis functions, we see that

 and so the basis functions can be computed via